OCR-D/ocrd_all/README.md

 # OCR-D/ocrd_all

-This controls installation of all OCR-D modules from source.
+This controls installation of all OCR-D modules from source (as git submodules).

 It includes a Makefile for their installation into a virtual environment (venv) or Docker container.